-When we do have these conversations about homosexuality, or abortion, or divorce, or out-of-wedlock births, I try to emphasize how unfortunate the act is and how complicated the effects of the act are, rather than how sinful the person is who is committing the act.
+When we do have these conversations about abortion, or divorce, or out-of-wedlock births, I try to emphasize how unfortunate the act is and how complicated the effects of the act are, rather than how sinful the person is who is committing the act.

 After all, we are all sinners, and I don't personally find it very helpful to dwell on how much worse other people's sins are than are my own.

 Abortion, for example, is a tragedy for every person involved from the mother and the father and their extended families to the doctors and nurses and cleaning crews at the clinics.
 I want my children to pray for all of these people.
 I want them to understand that many people who participate in an abortion feel like they have no other options, or wrongly feel like they are helping a woman.
 Then we can pray that God will soften their hearts and heal them.

 I try to focus on homosexuality and out of wedlock relations as just not God's plan for us, and not the way to feel happy and fulfilled and connected to God and our fellow man.
 Also, how inclinations aren't sinful, only actions.